WordPress/openverse/documentation/projects/planning.md

 distributed across multiple team members (if desired).

 Implementation plans share some philosophical goals with project plans.
-They should seek to uncover and discover new or unforseen details about a project.
+They should seek to uncover and discover new or unforeseen details about a project.

 #### Required content